graphql-java-kickstart/graphql-java-tools/README.md

 ## WARNING: NoClassDefFoundError when using Spring Boot

-If you're using `graphl-java-tools` you need to set the `kotlin.version` in your Spring Boot project explicitly to version 1.3.10, because Spring Boot Starter parent currently overrides it with a 1.2.* version of Kotlin.
+If you're using `graphl-java-tools` with Spring Boot version lower than 2.2 you need to set the `kotlin.version` in your Spring Boot project explicitly to version 1.3.70, because Spring Boot Starter parent currently overrides it with a 1.2.* version of Kotlin.
 `graphql-java-tools` requires 1.3.* however because of its coroutine support.
 If you don't override this version you will run into a `NoClassDefFoundError`.